programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 We've loaded in the intro music for our podcast.
 Let's continue by recording our own voice.

+* By default, *Audacity* will both play and re-record your original track when you try to record a new one.
+To get around this, you can temporarily mute your Bach track while you record your voice.
+To mute the track, click the "Mute" buttom to the left of the Bach waveform.
+The Bach track will turn grey to show you that it will not be played.
 * To begin recording in *Audacity* press the big red circle at the top left of the *Audacity* window.
 Don't worry too much about getting the quality just right - we will work on editing the sound file next.
 * Do your best NPR impression in the direction of your computer, and hit the square to stop recording when you are done.